 Grassroots Carers Respite Fund (Individuals)

-Grants of up to £600 are available for adults caring for one or more individuals over the age of 18, who are seeking a break from their long term caring responsibilities.
+up to £600 are available for adults caring for one or more individuals over the age of 18, who are seeking a break from their long term caring responsibilities.

-Administered by Kent Community Foundation (KCF), the Fund will consider requests for various forms of respite including; short holidays, weekend breaks, pamper days and day trips.
+Kent Community Foundation (KCF), the Fund will consider requests for various forms of respite including; short holidays, weekend breaks, pamper days and day trips.

 This is a Continuous Rolling Programme, which means there is no deadline and applications can be submitted at any time.